dataArtisans/flink-training-web/exercises/rideSpeed.md

 The input data of this exercise should be read as `TaxiRide` records from the Kafka topic that was written by the [Taxi Ride Cleansing exercise]({{ site.baseurl }}/exercises/rideCleansing.html).

+A Kafka data source is added to a Flink DataStream program as follows:

+{% highlight java %}
+// set up streaming execution environment StreamExecutionEnvironment env =
+	StreamExecutionEnvironment.getExecutionEnvironment();

+// create a Kafka data source
+DataStream<TaxiRide> rides = env.addSource(
+	new KafkaSource<TaxiRide>(
+		"localhost:2181",      // Zookeeper host:port
+		"cleansedRides",       // Topic to read from
+		new TaxiRideSchema())  // Deserializer (provided as util) );
+{% endhighlight java %}

+**NOTE:** The Kafka source reads records of a Kafka a topic just once.
+If you restart the program, it will not start reading from the beginning of the topic but from the position it stopped reading the topic before.
+You can fill the topic again by running the [Ride Cleansing]({{ site.baseurl }}/exercises/rideCleansing.html) program again.

 ### Expected Output

 The result of the exercise should be a `DataStream<Tuple2<Long, Float>>` where the first field of the `Tuple2` should be the id of the ride and the second field of the tuple should be the average speed of the ride.